arez/arez/docs/scheduler.md

 will still appear in the pending observers list but the task will be skipped by the scheduler.

-The API allows applications to create observers that will not run immediately by passing the {@api_url: Flags.RUN_LATER::Flags::RUN_LATER} flag.
+The API allows applications to create observers that will not run immediately by passing the {@api_url: Observer.Flags.RUN_LATER::Observer.Flags::RUN_LATER} flag.
 This is sometimes necessary when creating complex components that need to be completely constructed prior to executing the observed function.
 To support this use-case the the Arez api also provides the {@api_url: ArezContext.triggerScheduler()::ArezContext::triggerScheduler()} method that will start the scheduler if there are pending tasks and the scheduler is not currently running.